Type of qualification

 - evidence of your citizenship.

 Please make sure you have all of these ready before applying as it will speed up the application process.
-You will need to supply the original documents when you arrive.

 Maximum time limits for completion